OpenNebula/docs/source/installation_and_configuration/opennebula_services/troubleshooting.rst

       MESSAGE="Error monitoring host 1 : MONITOR FAILURE 1 Could not update remotes",
       TIMESTAMP="Tue Jul 19 17:17:22 2011" ]

-The error message appears in the ``ERROR`` value of the monitoring.
-To get more information you can check ``/var/log/one/oned.log``.
-For example for this error we get in the log file:
+The error message here (see ``ERROR=[MESSAGE="Error monitoring host...``) shows an error with updating remote drivers on a host.
+To get more information, you have to check OpenNebula Daemon log (``/var/log/one/oned.log``) and for example, see this relevant error:

 .. code-block:: none